swavyxltd/mos-live/docs/PAYMENT_FAILURE_HANDLING.md

 ### Step 1: **Stripe Attempts Payment** (Automatic)

-On the organization's billing anniversary date:
+On the organisation's billing anniversary date:
 - Stripe automatically attempts to charge the card on file
 - If payment succeeds → Nothing happens, org continues normally
 - If payment fails → Stripe sends webhook to your system